JanGorman/VerbalExpressions/README.md

 ```

 ## TODO
-Implement some more of the features found in the API[https://github.com/VerbalExpressions/JSVerbalExpressions/wiki "API"]
+Implement some more of the features found in the [API](https://github.com/VerbalExpressions/JSVerbalExpressions/wiki "API").